Arkaaito/mentor_encyclopedia/best_practices/pand.md

 * A/B testing: randomized-design and matched-pairs
 * Control variables for A/B testing
 * Calculate incremental lift for A/B testing
-* T-tests
+* T-tests for A/B testing
 * Time-series forecasting using ETS and ARIMA models
 * Moving-average
 * Auto-correlation
 * Differencing
 * Stationarity
-* K-means clustering and segmentation
+* K-means, K-median, Neural Gas clustering and segmentation
-* Hierarchical clustering

 You are welcome to mention additional concepts and link students to additional resources to improve their analysis, but make sure to explain it in an intuitive manner and refrain from using math heavy terms.
 Please be sure to link to resources that are not too math heavy.